Use AirPlay to stream video from Safari or QuickTime Player

 Requirements for using AirPlay

-If you go to Apple menu > System Preferences, click Displays, and don't see the option to "Show mirroring options in the menu bar when available," your Mac doesn't meet these requirements.
+Here's a quick way to find out if your Mac supports AirPlay: Choose Apple menu () > System Preferences, then click Displays.
+If you don't see a “Show mirroring options in the menu bar when available” checkbox, your Mac doesn't support AirPlay.

 Minimum requirements if your Mac and Apple TV are on the same network: